-Lilou & John is an indie duo from Borås, Sweden, fusing the sounds of alt-rock, pop, electronica and ethno-folk, creating a sound they describe as “helter skelter” or “valkyrie rock and jacobin pop”.
+Lilou & John is an alternative indie rock duo from Borås, Sweden, with provocative lyrics and a dark, edgy northern female voice.
+They fuse the sounds of alt-rock, pop, electronica, ethno-folk, punk and metal to create a sound they describe as “helter skelter” or “valkyrie rock”.
+Different genres and sounds are essential to their production.
 The duo was created in 2015 when introspective poet and guitarplayer John Dübeck teamed up with raw divergent vocalist Lilou Dübeck.

 Lilou has never had much appetite for socializing with “idiots” as she calls everyone who refuses to accept reality.
 “They either hide in la la land full of unicorns or dive into politics and try to convince the public that everybody who doesn’t see the unicorns are racist.”